tdeheurles/coreos-vagrant/README.md

   Now all your new Vagrant should be easily joined

-- For shared folders, after vagrant up, run `vagrant rsync-auto` to continuously update the rsync.
 - If you want to use docker from windows, you will need to `set DOCKER_HOST=tcp://127.0.0.1:2375` in cmd.exe (maybe a [boot2docker](http://boot2docker.io/) installation is needed.
 Look the [docker helper](https://github.com/tdeheurles/docs/tree/master/docker))
 - I started some documentation [here](https://github.com/tdeheurles/docs/tree/master/cygwin) to use cygwin instead of cmd.exe